The Mobile Opportunity in Emerging European Markets

 Revenue: Similar to the transactions data, the revenue from mobile devices was lower than PC/desktops and tablets.
 However, the average growth in revenue was higher than both, with average growth of 370% for mobile devices followed by tablets at 151% and PCs at 83%.

 Conversion Rate: Similar mileage here.
 Conversion rates from mobile devices were lower than PC/desktops and tablets.
 Average transaction growth: 34% for mobile devices, followed by PC/desktops at 33% and tablets at 10%.

 Time On Site: Tablets users spent the highest amount of time on site, followed by PC/Desktop users, and then mobile users.

 The Other Perspective

 We then examined the traffic to one of our major fashion retailers that served Slovaks with both a mobile site and desktop site.
-While this retailer didn’t provide an in-language shopping experience for these consumers, it received robust traffic from Slovakia, and shipped products there.
+While this retailer didn't provide an in-language shopping experience for these consumers, it received robust traffic from Slovakia, and despatched products there.
 Based on our analysis from 2014 to 2015:

 Sessions: Year-over-ear mobile site sessions grew by 100%.
 The company’s desktop sessions dropped by 9%.

 Transactions: Although the number of transactions through the company’s mobile site was lower than PC/desktops, the mobile site’s transactions grew 250% year-over-year.
 The desktop site’s transactions grew by only 7%.